Solving Linear Systems on Quantum Hardware with Hybrid HHL++: Acknowledgments

 \section{Acknowledgments}

-We thank Tony Uttley, Brian Neyenhuis and the rest of the Quantinuum Quantum Solutions team for assisting us on the execution of the experiments on the Quantinuum System Model H$1$-$2$.
+We thank Tony Uttley, Brian Neyenhuis and the rest of the Quantinuum Quantum Solutions team for assisting us on the execution of the experiments on the Quantinuum H-series trapped-ion devices.
 We also thank Michele Mosca and his team at University of Waterloo for their insights, and Aram Harrow from Massachusetts Institute of Technology for his precious feedback.